Frequently Asked Questions

 Q: Are the GRE and/or TOEFL scores required for admission?

 GRE scores are required.
 If English is not an applicant's first language, TOEFL scores are also required.
-Applicants with a graduate degree are exempt from GRE requirements.

 Q: How do I apply to MIDS?